-The Enterprise Europe Network (EEN) for England, Northern Ireland and Wales is delivered by a consortium of 21 partners with a focus on supporting the growth of small and medium-sized enterprises.
+The Enterprise Europe Network (EEN) for England, Northern Ireland and Wales is delivered by Innovate UK by a consortium of 20 partners with a focus on supporting the growth of small and medium-sized enterprises.
 The consortium works together in the spirit of partnership, cooperation and trust towards the common aim of delivering an effective network in support of business.
 The consortium brings together a range of organisations with different skills and expertise and only by drawing on the strengths of all the partners will the network be able to truly deliver its full potential.

 This Privacy Notice provides a simple framework to explain EEN’s specific arrangements for collecting, storing, using and sharing your information, which may contain personal data or confidential or commercially sensitive information across all areas of the organisation.
 It provides details on how we utilise the information we obtain to enhance our ability to support and connect innovative businesses to accelerate sustainable economic growth for the UK.

 Any information we obtain from you, whether it is through our online platforms, through events or elsewhere, will be managed pursuant to this privacy notice.
 As a public funded body where we collect information that is personal data, we are subject to the Data Protection Legislation and we will explain how we will comply with this as part of this policy.